micahwoods/micahwoods.github.io/_posts/2020-06-29-radish-seedlings-after-fumigation.md

 "It's a *daikon*," the greenkeeper told me.
 That's a big radish, [*Raphanus sativus* var. longipinnatus](https://en.wikipedia.org/wiki/Daikon).

-"These seeds germinate in just a few days.
-We use them to check that the soil is safe for planting the bentgrass, after fumigation."
+"These *daikon* seeds germinate in just a few days," he told me.
+"We use them to check that the soil is safe for planting the bentgrass, after fumigation."

 ![image of daikon used to check for safety of germination after fumigation](/img/daikon2.jpg)